jasonmokk/music-feature-extraction/README.md

 # **Music Feature Extraction**

-This repository houses the workflow for extracting audio features for music files, focusing on replicating Spotify-like attributes such as tempo, energy, loudness, and more.
+This repository houses the Python workflow for extracting audio features for music files, focusing on replicating Spotify-like attributes such as tempo, energy, loudness, and more.
 Currently provides scripts for using Librosa and Essentia, more to come soon.

 ---